mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-AT THIS POINT - >
-It is of value to address the utility of framing the design element of the use of GDPs as intermediate-level frameworks [@eriksson_using_2019].

 #### Reflections on design in relation to other research - PERHAPS VIA PRIMM AND UMC?
 AND HOW DO DESIGN PATTERNS FIT INTO THIS PICTURE - SGD & DENNER (AS FORM OF ANALYSIS)

-The judicial process of abstraction, referred to in design domain as black-boxing is present in several aspects of this technical approach (see Appendix.tech for fuller details).
-Examples include: use of code playground and existing template to simplify the use of the interacting web technologies; structural and syntactical template design decisions,

 Turning more specifically to the utility of the identification of structural use of GDPs as a germ cell concept, this break through facilitated the development of different progressively graded objectives (recognition, use and modification), as a concrete instance of UMC principles, which helps address the tension between freedom of choice of learner pathway, and expression of interest within a manageable technical structure (with relevant supporting documentation).